 The importance of rainwater harvesting system to industrial industry

 Water is unarguably one of the most vital resources to sustain life on our planet.
 Other than being used as drinking water, water is also used for various domestic purposes such as washing and cleaning.
 Besides that, water also contributes a vital part in modern day industrial operations.
 They are fundamental components in cooling equipment and irrigation as well.
 Despite the fact that most of our planet is covered by water, drinkable and usable fresh water is actually significantly less.
-This is why rainwater harvesting systems in Malaysia play a vital part to ensure a sustainable development of the industrial sector.
+This is why rainwater harvesting systems in Malaysia play a vital part to ensure sustainable development of the industrial sector.

 Cheaper water bills